 - Tax Saving Bonds

-As Prateek come under 30% tax bracket, tax-saving bonds provide better investment options to him compared to other long-term deposits.
+As Prateek come under the 30% tax bracket, tax-saving bonds provide better investment options to him compared to other long-term deposits.
 For example, a tax-free bond in common offers an annual interest rate of 7.5% whereas a bank FD offers 8.5% annually.
 When Prateek invests Rs.1 lakh in both the funds, the after-tax return from tax-free bonds will be Rs.7, 500/- whereas; Rs.5, 874/- will be the after-tax return from bank FD.

 - Public Provident Fund and Employee Provident Fund

 These two investment options are completely tax-free, and no tax is levied on the withdrawal amount as well as on the interest.
 Also, the tax deduction is eligible for the contribution made.
-The public provident fund offers the customers with 8.7% interest annually and saves up to 30% tax on the deposited amount annually where 12.5% is the maximum after-tax return.
+The public provident fund offers the customers 8.7% interest annually and saves up to 30% tax on the deposited amount annually where 12.5% is the maximum after-tax return.

 The maximum holding period of a public provident fund is 15 years whereas; the employee provident fund holds the money until retirement.

 In order to spice up Prateek’s debt portfolio, he should assign his money to debt mutual funds.
 This will help him in generating attractive returns in a fixed income portfolio.